 C64 - World's most sold computer model

-EBCDIC - IBM's encoding that competed with ASCII in the 1960s
+EBCDIC - IBM's ASCII-competing encoding standard from the 1960s

 FANSI - ANSI-variation that supports 256 colours, among other things